Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/node/index.md

 #### Configure batching behavior

-To support high performance environments, the SDK sends events in batches.
+To support high-performance environments, the SDK sends events in batches.
 Every event logged by `logEvent` method is queued in memory.
-Events are flushed in batch in background.
+Events are flushed in batches in background.
 You can customize batch behavior with `maxCachedEvents` and `uploadIntervalInSec`.
 By default, the serverUrl will be `https://api2.amplitude.com/2/httpapi`.
 For customers who want to send large batches of data at a time, you can use the batch mode.
 You need to set the server url to the the [batch event upload API](../../../analytics/apis/batch-event-upload-api.md) based on your needs.

 - Standard Server Batch API - https://api2.amplitude.com/batch
 - EU Residency Server Batch API - https://api.eu.amplitude.com/batch